 The information below has been organised to show the most recent update first.

-For information on your child/young persons Return to School and useful resources, please visit our Return to School Page .
+For information on your child/young persons Return to School, information on what to do if your child is displaying symptoms of COVID-19 and useful resources, please visit our Return to School Page .

 Children and young people to return to school full time in Autumn Term-July Update

 It is the government’s plan that all children and young people, in all year groups, will return to school and college full time from the beginning of the autumn term.